2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

 - Lock Application — Locks configuration registers to prevent OS modification

-- Status Display — Shows applied settings and waits for user acknowledgment
+- Status Display — Shows applied settings table

 Memory Model